Who is Johnnie Cochran?

 Johnnie Cochran was born on October 2nd, 1937, in Shreveport, Louisiana.

 Johnnie Cochran was born to Johnnie Cochran Sr. (1916-2018) and Hattie Bass Cochran.
 His father was an insurance salesman for Golden State Mutual Life Insurance.
 At the same time, his mother used to sell Avon’s products.

 Cochran’s great grandfather was a slave.

 Millions of African-American families shifted to the West Coast due to the ‘Great Migration’ second phase in 1949.
 Cochran’s family, too, relocated to the West Coast in Los Angeles.

 Being an African-American during the 1950s still was a tough time.
 However, Johnnie’s family encouraged him to be independent, well-educated, and unbiased.

 Cochran attended public schools and excelled in his curriculums.
-He completed his middle school from Mount Vernon Middle School.
+He completed his middle school at Mount Vernon Middle School.

 Johnnie graduated first in his class at the Los Angeles High School.

 He completed his BA in Business Economics from the University of California in 1959.
 After that, Johnnie earned his Juris Doctor degree from the Loyola Law School in 1962.